 There are two (2) positions available through this recruitment process.

-PURPOSE: Perform senior level construction inspection work for projects to ensure compliance with codes, regulations, plans and specification on construction projects.
-These projects range from complex, large?scale projects to numerous straightforward projects performed simultaneously.
+PURPOSE: Perform senior level inspection work on construction projects to ensure compliance with codes, regulations, plans and specifications.
+These projects range from complex, large?scale projects to numerous smaller projects which are constructed simultaneously.
 May provide lead work direction, oversee the work of one or more Inspectors and perform inspections on more varied, complex and difficult projects.
-Evaluate, assess and resolve field level issues and coordinate construction activities with project stakeholders.
+Will evaluate, assess and resolve field level issues and coordinate construction activities with project stakeholders.

 ESSENTIAL FUNCTIONS: This list is ILLUSTRATIVE ONLY, and is not a comprehensive listing of all functions and duties performed.
 Essential duties and responsibilities may include, but are not limited to, the following: